keithamus/npm-scripts-example/README.md

 picked up the update and ran it, and then remove the 'cleanall'.
 All this without having to update the tool's configuration.

+If you use 'grunt' or 'gulp' to do your builds all you need to do is add a tasks similar to
+these:

+    "build": "npm run build:dist",
+    "build:dist": "grunt dist",

+Again, one advantage to this technique is that if you want to build something else than "grunt dist" you can easily change it here.
+(I know you could also change the default target in the "GruntFile.js" too.)
+What if some some (probably stupid) reason, you needed to use a second build type.
+You could change that here too.

+    "build:dist": "grunt && gulp",

+Another advantage of setting this up in 'package.json' will be that you won't have to maintain separate documentation for your tool (like jenkins).
+All projects would be configured in the same manner.

 # Updated script

 Since it is very possible that the 'scripts' section lost it's comments after an update,